Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Monitoring Amazon Elastic Container Service (ECS) Clusters with Splunk Enterprise and Splunk Cloud

-[UPDATE (2018-06-15)] Base on Amazon ECS Adds Daemon Scheduling we updated our blog post to show how you can schedule our collector on ECS by using new Daemon Scheduling.
+[UPDATE (2018-06-15)] Based on Amazon ECS Adds Daemon Scheduling, we updated our blog post to show how you can schedule our collectord on ECS by using the new Daemon Scheduling.

 [UPDATE (2018-10-15)] Updated to Monitoring Docker v5.2

-Because ECS is running Docker as a Container Engine, our solution for Monitoring Docker works out of the box with it as well.
+Because ECS runs Docker as a Container Engine, our solution for Monitoring Docker works out of the box with it as well.

-In our example we used ECS and Splunk deployed at the same Region and the same VPC.
-But there is no special requirements on your Splunk Enterprise deployment.
+In our example, we used ECS and Splunk deployed in the same Region and the same VPC.
+But there are no special requirements for your Splunk Enterprise deployment.
 You can also use Splunk Cloud with our solution.
-The only requirement is to give EKS cluster access to the Splunk HTTP Event Collector endpoint, which is usually deployed on port 8088.
+The only requirement is to give the ECS cluster access to the Splunk HTTP Event Collector endpoint, which is usually deployed on port 8088.

 ECS in AWS

-We expect that you already finished Splunk configuration from our manual Monitoring Docker Installation, installed our application Monitoring OpenShift and enabled HTTP Event Collector in your Splunk environment.
+We expect that you have already finished the Splunk configuration from our manual Monitoring Docker Installation, installed our application Monitoring Docker, and enabled HTTP Event Collector in your Splunk environment.

 ECS task definition